 In pop management writing we’re starting to see explorations of unexpected structures — decentralized structures, with decision-making pushed out of the middle.
 See this week’s story from 99U about a submarine commander who used simple language tweaks to broaden his command-and-control structure.
 Now, for instance, his navigator, instead of asking for “permission to turn 3 degrees to port,” and waiting for the commander’s explicit okay, will say, “I intend to turn 3 degrees to port” and wait for a confirmation.
 This tweak maintains the shared responsibility of running the sub, but lodges the decision-making further down the chain of command, in the hands of the specialist who’s best qualified to make the decision.

-Former military commander Stanley McChrystal talks about a similar thing in his latest TED Talk — how shared information can create a network of people who know what they need to know to make decisions, versus a top-down tree where information is concentrated and doled out.
-(Interesting that some of these compelling examples are coming from the military.)
+Former military commander Stanley McChrystal talks about a similar thing in his latest TED Talk — how shared information can create a network of people who know what they need to know to make decisions, versus a top-down tree where information is closely held and rationed out.
+(Interesting that both compelling examples are coming from the military.)
 The org chart McChrystal shows in his talk doesn’t look like a stack of top-down ladders, but more like a plot of interconnected ant colonies where some of the members are cousins.

 Ants can get it wrong too, of course.
 When Ant A and Ant B pass a simple signal to one another, and get it wrong, the next thing you know: ant vortex.
 But it’s certainly instructive to study the times they get it right.